Aladdin Sane: Background and writing

-David Bowie was launched to stardom through the release of The Rise and Fall of Ziggy Stardust and the Spiders from Mars and his performance of "Starman" on the BBC television programme Top of the Pops in early July 1972.
-The television performance helped propel Ziggy Stardust to No. 5 on the UK Albums Chart, remaining on the chart for two years.
-Although not as successful in the United States, reaching No. 75 on the Billboard Top LPs & Tape chart, Bowie became one of the most important glam rock artists.
-To promote the record, Bowie undertook the Ziggy Stardust Tour in both the UK and the US, the latter ultimately becoming a major influence for his next album.
+David Bowie launched to stardom in early July 1972 through the release of his fifth studio album The Rise and Fall of Ziggy Stardust and the Spiders from Mars and his performance of "Starman" on BBC's Top of the Pops.
+He promoted the record through the Ziggy Stardust Tour in the United Kingdom and the United States, writing new songs on the road that would appear on his next album.

 Aladdin Sane was the first album Bowie wrote and released from a position of stardom.
-He composed most of the tracks on the road during the US tour in late 1972.
-Because of this, many of the tracks were influenced by America and his perceptions of the country.
-Biographer Christopher Sandford believes the album showed that Bowie "was simultaneously appalled and fixated by America".
-The tour also took a toll on Bowie's mental health, which further influenced his writing; it marked the beginning of his longtime cocaine addiction.
-He co-produced Lou Reed's Transformer and mixed the Stooges' Raw Power the same year, adding to his exhaustion.
-His mixed feelings about the journey stemmed, in Bowie's words, from "wanting to be up on the stage performing my songs, but on the other hand not really wanting to be on those buses with all those strange people ...
-So Aladdin Sane was split down the middle."
-Bowie would later say that due to being on the road, he was unsure of the direction to take for the record.
-While he felt that he had said as much as he wanted to say about Ziggy Stardust, he knew he'd "end up doing ...'Ziggy Part 2'".
+Writing new material on the US leg of the tour in late 1972, many of the tracks were influenced by America and his perceptions of the country.
+The biographer Christopher Sandford believes the album showed that Bowie "was simultaneously appalled and fixated by America".
+The tour, combined with other side projects during the period, such as co-producing Lou Reed's Transformer and mixing the Stooges' Raw Power, took a toll on Bowie's mental health, further influencing his writing.
+Due to being on the road, Bowie was unsure of the new album's direction, believing he had said what he wanted to say about Ziggy Stardust, but knew he would "end up doing ...
+'Ziggy Part 2'".
 He stated: "There was a point in '73 where I knew it was all over.
 I didn't want to be trapped in this Ziggy character all my life.
 And I guess what I was doing on Aladdin Sane, I was trying to move into the next area – but using a rather pale imitation of Ziggy as a secondary device.
 In my mind, it was Ziggy Goes to Washington: Ziggy under the influence of America."

-Rather than continue the Ziggy Stardust character directly, Bowie decided he would create a new persona, Aladdin Sane.
-The character reflected the theme of "Ziggy goes to America" and, according to Bowie, was less defined and "clear cut" than Ziggy Stardust, and "pretty ephemeral".
-According to biographer David Buckley, the character was a "schizoid amalgamation" that was reflected in the music.
+Rather than continue the Ziggy Stardust character directly, Bowie decided to create a new persona, Aladdin Sane, who reflected the theme of "Ziggy goes to America" and, according to Bowie, was less defined and "clear cut" than Ziggy, and "pretty ephemeral".
+According to the biographer David Buckley, the character was a "schizoid amalgamation" that was reflected in the music.